 Yeah, I mean, everybody knows Atlantic City casinos collapsed.

-Everybody knows there's their cycles economically.
+Everybody knows there's cycles economically.

-And, you know, that you know, he still is a billionaire.
+And, you know, that, you know, he still is a billionaire.

 He still has a 757.